 - 2 teaspoons sugar

-- Salt and pepper to taste
+- salt and freshly ground black pepper to taste

 - 1 red bell pepper chopped